When it comes to exercise, every little bit counts

-The Department of Health and Human Services recently released its updated Physical Activity Guidelines for Americans.
+The Department of Health and Human Services last year updated its Physical Activity Guidelines for Americans.

 Previous guidelines said adults should get at least 150 minutes of exercise a week (a bit more than 20 minutes a day) and that activity should be in increments of at least 10 minutes.

 The new guidelines say that even short amounts of activity are worthwhile, whether it’s taking the dog for a quick walk, doing some stretches during a TV commercial break or choosing the stairs over the elevator at work.

 The goal is still 150 minutes for adults, but there’s more flexibility about how you get there.

 “It’s confirmed everything that we know about exercise and that we try to incorporate into our interactions with patients, which is that every little bit counts, and it counts for every person no matter what their age,” said Dr. Thompson.